25 Things I’ve Learned In 25 Years

 25 is an interesting age and is an age where things still don’t quite click in your head.
 You are still confused as heck of what you want to do with your life and hence the “quarter life crisis” joke, but I believe it is the tipping age.
 It’s the age where you get to really find out who you really are as long as you keep a curious mindset.
 You get to find out what you want to tolerate and what you no longer will allow to be part of your life.
 You learn to respect yourself immensely.
 You learn that you have a voice and you should use it.
 You also learn that you still know nothing at all.
 Being a 25 year old is confusing, challenging and an age where you still have so many questions about life.
 Like they say, every age has its beauty and the beauty of being a 25 year old is finally realizing that you get to create your life going forward and that your past doesn’t have to come along with you.

 As today is the day I get to say goodbye to this age and say hello to a new chapter of my life, I wanted to share with you guys 25 things I’ve learned along the way.
 I have always been someone who questioned life, questioned my purpose, questioned what anything really means, had unfortunate events happen, had good things happen, had lessons that were hard to learn and events that were out of my control.
 Basically, I’ve had life happen to me.
 Life throws curveballs at you and you have to be ready.
-One thing that always echoes in my head is what my mom has always told me which is; you have to be tougher than life.
+One thing that always echoes in my head is what my mom has always told me, which is; you have to be tougher than life.
 You can’t be scared of life, it has to be scared of you.
 With anything that I do, I have always taken action with those words in mind, and have always strived to be stronger, tougher and fearless because….. life is tough and we all could use a helmet.

-So, with saying all that, here are 25 Things I Have Learned In 25 Years:
+Here are 25 Things I Have Learned In 25 Years:

 1. Nobody owes you anything; not your parents, not your siblings, not your friends – you have to fight for what you want and what you believe in and go out there and give it all you got.
 You never want to look back and regret life due to laziness or because you spent too much time blaming your circumstance on others.